-It is the candidate's responsibility to identify a clinical advisor and to find a suitable clinical setting for the clinical component of the program.
+It is the candidate's responsibility to obtain a clinical advisor and site for the clinical component of the program.
 If multiple sites are used, a Clinical Advisor must be identified for each site.

-The Summary of Clinical Competence is a list of procedures and associated competencies that must be assessed by the clinical advisor (or delegated assessors).
+The Summary of Clinical Competence is a list of procedures and associated competencies that must be assessed by a clinical advisor or delegated assessors.

 The candidate is responsible for ensuring that all sections of the Summary are complete.
-A resubmission fee will apply for any incomplete submission, including incomplete didactic requirements.
+A resubmission fee will apply for any incomplete submission, including outstanding didactic requirements.

-Random audits will be conducted to ensure that the proper process has been followed.
+Random audits will be conducted to ensure the proper process has been followed.